Given the reaction of C2H5Br (ethyl bromide) with aqueous NaOH, p... | Study Prep in Pearson+

 1

-Identify the type of reaction: Ethyl bromide (C\_2H\_5Br) reacting with aqueous NaOH typically undergoes a nucleophilic substitution reaction, where the hydroxide ion (OH\^-) acts as the nucleophile.
+Identify the substrate and the nucleophile: The substrate is ethyl bromide (C\_2H\_5Br), a primary alkyl halide, and the nucleophile is aqueous sodium hydroxide (NaOH), which provides hydroxide ions (OH\^-) in solution.

-Determine the mechanism: Since ethyl bromide is a primary alkyl halide, the reaction most likely proceeds via an SN2 mechanism, where the nucleophile attacks the electrophilic carbon and displaces the bromide ion in a single step.
+Determine the type of substitution mechanism likely to occur: Since ethyl bromide is a primary alkyl halide and the nucleophile is strong and negatively charged (OH\^-), the reaction will most likely proceed via an SN2 mechanism, where the nucleophile attacks the carbon bonded to bromine, displacing the bromide ion.

-Write the nucleophilic substitution step: The hydroxide ion attacks the carbon bonded to bromine, leading to the displacement of Br\^- and formation of the alcohol.
+Write the nucleophilic substitution reaction: The hydroxide ion attacks the electrophilic carbon attached to bromine, leading to the displacement of Br\^- and formation of an alcohol.

-Conclude the major product: The substitution results in ethanol (C\_2H\_5OH) as the major product, replacing the bromine atom with a hydroxyl group.
+Conclude the major substitution product: The product formed is ethanol (C\_2H\_5OH), where the bromine atom in ethyl bromide is replaced by a hydroxyl group from the nucleophile.

 Watch next